themanual/blog/_posts/2014-01-24-typography-and-typesetting-the-web-edition.md

 > [The Manual] is a brand new limited-run print magazine, focussing around the maturing of design on the web.
 Each issue will have six substantial, beautifully illustrated feature articles, written by established and emerging talent, with a focus on bringing a greater depth to the conversation surrounding our profession.

 These words still guide us to this day, and we wanted the typography, which plays a major role in the overall design, to reflect the guiding principles of The Manual.
-Our typefaces should feel like the publication itself: mature but modern; substantial but friendly; deep but unassuming.
+Our typefaces should feel like the publication itself: mature but modern, substantial but friendly, deep but unassuming.

 I began by picking up from the choices I had made on [The Manual, Everywhere][everywhere] teaser page — [Cronos Pro][cronos] and [Minion Pro][minion], two beautiful faces from Adobe type designer [Robert Slimbach][slimbach] which pair incredibly well.
 Then, I set an article with them, and let it sit for a while.
 Typefaces need time.
 We need to live with them before making up our minds.
-That means reading with them, and being around them to fully appreciate them how they are, feel, and behave.
+That means reading with them, and being around them to fully appreciate how they are, feel, and behave.
 Typefaces have their own ways and little quirks which only reveal themselves after taking time to sink in.

-But after a period, we still liked how they read — and still do — but it wasn't until I tried them in a different context that we started to understand that they weren't exactly right for us.
+After a period, we still liked how they read — and still do — but it wasn't until I tried them in a different context that we started to understand that they weren't exactly right for us.

 <figure class="border">
 <a href="/files/early-article-page.png"><img src="/files/early-article-page.png" /></a>